-Develop other initiatives in your absence management policy programme to encourage general good attendance in line with modern work-life balance and wellbeing programmes, flexible working condition rights and other enhanced working conditions.
+Develop other initiatives in your absence management policy program to encourage general good attendance in line with modern work-life balance and wellbeing programs, flexible working condition rights and other enhanced working conditions.

 Could you offer benefits such as health screening, healthy eating options in canteens, or subsidised recreation/gyms?
 If you’re a smaller operation this doesn’t have to be expensive, with group lunchtime walking schemes or provision of secure bike parking to encourage cycling to work and so on.

 In addition, EAPs (Employee Assistance Programs) can aim to help reduce absence by offering support to employees to help them cope with issues in either their work or personal lives with services such as counselling for stress management, depression, financial worries or colleague relationships.

 9. Discourage presenteeism